+Writings.
 Consider first the facts regarding publications in the field.
 In the United States, the journal Rural Sociology has published four issues per year since it was founded in 1935.
+A recent volume.

-The most recent, Volume 37 (1972), contained 684 pages.
+Volume 57 (1972), contained 584 pages.
 It was devoted almost exclusively to presenting a total of thirty two research articles.
-Regionally, they were quite varied: their data concerned the United States, Puerto Rico, India, Israel, Brazil, Egypt, Bangladesh, and Mexico.
-Topically, they concerned status measurement, urbanization, caste, social change, information-seeking, status aspirations, interpersonal influence, fertility, mobility, achievement, innovativeness, agriculture, community development, crosscultural research, migration, and religion.
-At least six of these articles are attempts to add to the sociologist's theoretical or methodological tools. \mathcal{H} This is by no means the only such outlet.
+Regionally, they were quite varied: their data concerned the United States, Puerto Rico, India, Israel, Brazil, Egypt, Bengladesh, and Mexico.
+Topically, they concerned urbanisation, caste, status measurement, social change, information-seeking, status aspirations, interpersonal influence, fertility, mobility, achievement, innovativeness, agriculture, community development, crosscultural research, migration, and religion.
+At least six of these articles are attempts to add to the sociologist's theoretical or methodological tools.

+This is by no means the only such outlet.
 For more than a decade, a rural sociological journal, Sociologia Ruralis, has appeared regularly in Europe.
 It publishes similar types of articles, mostly in English.
-In Rio de Janeiro, UNESCO has published America Latina for about 15 years.
-It is largely directed to the sociology of rural life in the southern part of the hemisphere.
+In Rio de Janeiro, UNESCO has published American Latina for about 15 years.
+It is largely dedicated to the sociology of rural life in the southern part of the hemisphere.

 Rural sociological writing neither began with these journals nor is currently restricted to them.
 For the United States alone, Bertrand (1973) and his colleagues have identified and abstracted almost 1900 rural sociological journal articles which have been published since 1895.
-In addition they have published citations (without abstracts) for almost

-4,500 monographs, reports, and bulletins concerning rural sociology.

-These are not the only facts about publications which could be adduced, but they are sufficient to show that the field is viable in this regard.
+In addition they have published citations (without abstracts) for almost 4,500 monographs, reports, and bulletins concerning rural sociology.
+These are not the only facts about publications which could be adduced. - we have not even touched upon the commercial books in the field - but they are sufficient to show that the field is viable in this regard.

+Voluntary associations.
 What, then, of the voluntary societies?
-While-Feekhiczlly-chartered the oldest in-the-United-States.
-The Rural Sociological Society is/an-internationally eriented association of rural sociologists.
+Our organization, The Rural Societogical Society, is the oldest association of rural sociologists.
 In 1956 its membership was 538.
 As I recall it was on the way down at that point in history and it fell off to about 425 the next year.
-At any rate, according to Dunkelberger (personal communication), in 1972 it had 1,064 members, 226 of whom had addresses outside the United States.
+At any rate, according to our secretarytreasurer, Dr. Dunkelberger (personal communication), by 1972 it had 1988 sembers, 225 of whom had addresses outside the United States.
 Of those in the United States 50 percent had the Ph.D. degree.
-In 1970, incidentally, only 20 percent of the American rural sociologists were employed outside the universities (Field, Fredrickson, and Fuguitt, 1970).
+In 1970, incidentally, only 20 percent of the American rural sociologists were employed outside the universities (field, Fredrickson, and Fuguitt, 1970).
 About 60 percent were professors and the rest were students.

 Not only is this society growing, but the European Society for Rural Sociology has been active for about 15 years and must now have 400 to 500 members.
 The latest addition to such groups is the Latin American Association for Rural Sociology.
-It is now about four years old.
+It is now about five years old.
 In December 1972 it had just over 100 members.
 The possibility of setting up similar societies in India and the Philippines is now under discussion.
 Furthermore, the three existing rural sociology societies, together with the UN's Food and Agricultural Organization, have drawn up a tentative constitution for an international rural sociological association.